manalynx/100-days-of-code/log.md

 2- Reached Step number 26 on bulding the quiz website.\
 3- Done with 47% of bulding the quiz website.\
 4- Pushed my updated log to GitHub.

+**Thoughts** I did not code much today but I learned so much about accessibility tools.